erikeidt/erikeidt.github.io/The-Double-E-Method.md

 	  * current state tells us whether operator is unary or binary
 	* Two simple stacks
 	  * the stacks are used to manage precedence and bind partial expressions to operators
+	* No additional classes/objects are required for parsing state, beyond those for the output AST data structure and the two stacks.
+	  * Most of the parsing happens within a single function.

 * Complete
 	* Handles unary negation, indirection, subtraction, multiplication, prefix, postfix, ternary operators.